 Hollister's GHG emissions associated with municipal solid waste (MSW) thrown away by community members within the city limits increased by 58 percent between 2005 and 2019, from 11,330 MTCO2e in 2005 to 17,930 MTCO2e by 2019.
 This increase in emissions, which is smaller than the rate of increase in the volume of solid waste, is potentially the result of an increase in population during the time period.
-Table A-7 presents specific solid waste data for each year.
+Table A-9 presents specific solid waste data for each year.

-Table A-7 Solid Waste Activity and GHG Emissions, 2005 and 2019
+Table A-9 Solid Waste Activity and GHG Emissions within City Limit, 2005 and 2019